cBridges851/events-api/README.md

    }
    ```

-   Delete Event: `https://localhost:7258/Events/Delete` with the ID of the event you want to delete in the body.
+   Delete Event: `https://localhost:<port number>/Events/Delete` with the ID of the event you want to delete in the body.

-To run the web API in Docker, run the following command in your terminal: `docker run --rm -p 5000:5000 -p 5001:5001 -e ASPNETCORE_HTTP_PORT=https://+:5001 -e ASPNETCORE_URLS=http://+:5000 events-api`

 In your browser, enter `localhost:5000/events` in the search bar and you should see the JSON that the API returns.